extracts/mac-scripting/README.md

 This repository contains an assortment of MIT-licensed AppleScript or JXA (JavaScript for Automation) scripts for various macOS applications.

+## Getting Started with Scripting

+### AppleScript

+The getting started guide [Scripting Papers 3 for Mac with AppleScript](https://extracts.github.io/mac-scripting/Papers3/Getting_Started) contains a quick intro to AppleScript, and gives concrete examples for scripting Papers 3.
+The guide's [Resources](https://extracts.github.io/mac-scripting/Papers3/Getting_Started#resources) section contains useful links to further info & tuturials about AppleScript.

+### JavaScript for Automation

+During NSConference 2015, I've given a short introductory talk about [JavaScript For Automation: A Quick Intro To Its Use For Debugging](https://vimeo.com/124349703).
+Papers 3 was also used for the code examples in this talk.

+## List of scripts

 See below for a summary of the scripts contained in this repository, and how to use them.
 For further info about a certain script, please see the script's README file in the script's subdirectory.

-## List of scripts

 ### Papers 3